georgipetrov98/georgipetrov98/README.md

 - 🌱 Always learning something new—recently diving deeper into **RxJS** and **state management**.
 - 👯 Open to collaborating on **startup ideas** and **open source contributions**.
 - ✅ Goals for this year: Keep leveling up and contribute to impactful projects.
-- ⚡ Fun fact: I’m super competitive in games—ping pong or Valorant, let’s go!
+- ⚡ Fun fact: I’m super competitive in games—ping pong or CS, let’s go!

 ---